galnnt/league-match-time-analysis/README.md

 For this project, we will be mainly focusing on League of Legends competitive data from Season 13 (2023).
 The dataset contains information about all the professional matches that occured in Season 13 within the competitive scene.
 Some of its columns include the champions that professional LOL players picked in their games, the result of the game, and certain statistics that are related within the competitive match.

-## Step 2: Data Cleaning and Exploratory Data Analysis
+## Data Cleaning and Exploratory Data Analysis

 ### Data Cleaning